marchisantino/Generic-Privacy-Policy/README.md

 ### 7. Source Code Availability

 We value transparency.
-The core source code for Fapn't (limited to the `pubspec.yaml` and Dart files, such as the Flutter widgets and pages) is publicly available on GitHub: [HEREPUTTHELINKDUMMY].
+The core source code for Fapn't (limited to the `pubspec.yaml` and Dart files, such as the Flutter widgets and pages) will be publicly available on GitHub in the future.

-Note: The full project, including files like Gradle or XML configurations, is not public due to sensitive informations like developer keys.
+Note: The full project, including files like Gradle or XML configurations, will not be public due to sensitive informations like developer keys.

 <br>